Two testnets, complementary coverage

 All contracts are immutable (no proxy upgrades).
 Protocol parameters are adjustable via the Config

 contract by the admin role.
-Contract source is verified on Sepolia Etherscan.
+Contract source is verified on each chain’s block explorer.

 Supported Features